-Griffin and his EH&S colleagues collaborate with the Wilmington office of the National Weather Service to closely monitor Atlantic Ocean storms and their potential impact on campus.
-Modern storm tracking services offer the university useful information for planning and preparation several days in advance.
-In the event of potential impact, the Office of University Relations and EH&S work together to keep the campus community informed of delays, closings and other weather-related information.
+EH&S professionals collaborate with the Wilmington office of the National Weather Service to monitor Atlantic Ocean storms and their potential impact on campus.
+They also work closely with emergency management agencies at the local and state levels to prepare for efficient and effective responses in the event of any emergency, including severe weather.

+Modern storm tracking services offer the university useful information for planning several days in advance.
+In the event of tropical weather in the vicinity of the UNCW main campus or satellite locations, the Office of University Relations and EH&S work together to keep the campus community informed of delays, closings and other weather-related information.

 In the event of emergency situations, UNCW utilizes several communication tools, such as the university homepage and UNCW Alert website, social media and the UNCW Alert hotline.
 EH&S encourages faculty, staff and students to register for UNCW Alert mass phone calls and text messages, which are sent during urgent situations, Griffin explained.